ryan-mcclue/musings/resilience.md

 Pragmas and binary searching codebase to check where compiler optimises routine wrong

 signed comparison specifics and code flow in assembly

+copy-pasta from UDP socket attempting to access like a TCP. doesn't fail, just hangs on read()